itskaefer/volumio-squeezelite-plugin/README.md

 3. go to the "installed plugins" in volumio and activate the plugin. click "Settings" and change the IP to your LMS, save the configuration and squeezelite should start

+## INSTALL on miniDSP SHD - Volumio3 systems
+You have to wait until volumio adds squeezelite into the repository for the miniDSP SHD systems